mapbox/protozero/README.md

 The library will make sure not to overrun the buffer it was given, but basically all other checks have to be made in user code!

 See the [tutorial](tutorial.md) for more information on how to use it.
+There is also a [table of all types and functions](cheatsheet.md).

 Call `make doc` to build the Doxygen documentation.
 (You'll need [Doxygen](http://www.stack.nl/~dimitri/doxygen/) installed.)
 Then open